ingresso-group/slate/source/includes/_send_methods.md

 Parameter | Description
 --------- | -----------
-`perf_id` | The performance identifier that you want to display availability for.
+`perf_id` | The performance identifier that you want to display send methods for.

 > **Example response**